particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 - [Serial events](/reference/device-os/api/serial/serialevent/) are called from the loop thread.
 - [Application watchdog callback](/reference/device-os/api/watchdog-application/watchdog-application/) but the device is probably unstable when it is called.

+Additionally you must use caution when updating values such as counters from a ISR and reading them from another thread.
+The `volatile` C keyword is not sufficient; in many cases you will need to use an [atomic operation](/firmware/best-practices/thread-interrupt-safety/#atomic-operations) for your code to function properly in all cases.

 In old versions of Device OS, allocating memory from an ISR would proceed, except randomly corrupt memory, often causing the device to crash later for completely unrelated reasons.
 Newer versions of Device OS will panic immediately, which makes it seem like code that previously worked no longer works on newer versions of Device OS, but really this is an improvement over randomly failing later.

 For more information, see [Interrupts](/reference/device-os/api/interrupts/interrupts/) in the Device OS firmware API reference.